flaneurette/Social-Media-Platform/README.md

 Not for immediate production yet, testing only.
 Because some URLS are hardcoded, it requires editing of a few files.

+# MySQL

+STRICT_TRANS_TABLES is not supported, and needs to be disabled for it to work

 # Requirements:

 Requires the latest PHP 8.3 en MySQL versions.